isamert/scli/README.md

 Messages' text can be colorized using the `--color` option:

 - `--color` (no additional value)
-   Use contacts' colors from the master signal device.
+   Use contacts' colors from the primary signal device.

 - `--color=high`
 	 Same as above, but use 256 colors instead of the terminal's standard 8.
 Colors look closer to those on official clients, but not necessarily legible on all terminals' color schemes.